maziac/DeZog/documentation/Usage.md

 ~~~

 DeZog does not directly talk to the USB/UART interface of your OS.
 Instead it uses another program, the [DeZogSerialInterface](https://github.com/maziac/DeZogSerialInterface) which offers a socket and translates all communication to the serial interface USB/UART.
-(Background: The reason for this additional program is that the node.js serialport binary package tend to break on vscode.)
+(Background: The reason for this additional program is that the node.js serialport binary package tends to break with new releases of vscode, see [here](https://cultivatehq.com/posts/how-we-built-a-visual-studio-code-extension-for-iot-prototyping/) for more details.)

 The serial interface needs to be connected to the UART of a [ZX Spectrum Next](https://www.specnext.com).
-In order to communicate with the ZX Next special SW needs to run on the Next: [dezogif](https://github.com/maziac/dezogif).
+In order to communicate with the ZX Next special SW needs to run on the Next, the [dezogif](https://github.com/maziac/dezogif).

 Example launch.json configuration: